 Special-status wildlife species within withdrawal areas would be exposed to noise from aircraft operations and munitions activities.
 Noise may elicit physiological and behavioral responses in special status avian and mammal species under the action alternatives.
 Exposed individuals would be expected to quickly recover from these responses, and exposure would be intermittent and infrequent.
-The short-term behavioral responses are not expected to affect the fitness of individuals.
-Therefore, population-level effects would not occur.
-Noise would have short-term effects on special status avian and mammal species, but would be widespread throughout the withdrawal areas.
+The short-term behavioral responses are not expected to result in population-level effects to any species.
+Noise would have short-term effects on special-status avian and mammal species, but would be widespread throughout the withdrawal areas.